Macaron Tips & Techniques

 I have been studying the various techniques on how to create these dainty little cookies from France, called “macarons.”
 Macarons should not be confused with the other cookie by the same name, but different spelling . . . “macaroons”, a coconut filled condensed milk Italian cookie.
 The French macaron is a light and airy cookie, slightly sweet with a crunchy texture made of meringue and filled with delicious creamy flavorful fillings.
 They are a bit daunting to make as every step requires precision and even the humidity of your kitchen, or how hot your oven is, can effect how they turn out.

 Here are a few things to note:

-- Rich, shiny peaks that look like shaving cream are the goal.
+5. Rich, shiny peaks that look like shaving cream are the goal.
 This stage takes longer than you might think.
-The egg whites/sugar mixture is ready when it looks like this and holds firmly together:
+The egg whites/sugar mixture is ready when it holds firmly together.

 6. At the stage when the meringue is almost ready, add a few drops of food coloring (if you want the cookies colored) and continue to whip until the color it is evenly distributed.
 Gel food coloring is best over liquid food coloring due to maintaining moisture consistency.

 7. Using a spatula, fold the almond flour/powdered sugar mixture into the egg white mixture.
 Scrape down the sides of the bowl and press the batter against the side of the bowl working in the dry ingredients until the mixture looks sandy.
 It should not be perfectly smooth since that will overwork the dough.

 8. Download a template of circles in the size of cookie you wish to make and print it out.
 There are many options for templates on the web.
 Place the template under a piece of parchment paper.
 It helps to keep the paper secure by placing a dab or two of batter on the underside corners of the paper.